1980 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Key Features Of The 1980 Nickel

-The 1980 nickel displays classic Jefferson nickel design elements.
-The coin measures 21.2 millimeters in diameter and weighs 5 grams.
-Its composition consists of 75% copper and 25% nickel.
+The 1980 nickel carries classic Jefferson nickel design elements that have been part of American pocket change since 1938.
+The coin measures 21.2 millimeters in diameter, weighs exactly 5 grams, and is composed of 75% copper and 25% nickel.

 The Obverse Of The 1980 Nickel

-The obverse features a left-facing portrait of Thomas Jefferson.
-The design draws from Jean-Antoine Houdon’s famous bust of Jefferson.
-“IN GOD WE TRUST” appears along the left side of the portrait.
+The obverse shows a left-facing portrait of Thomas Jefferson, drawn from Jean-Antoine Houdon’s famous life-cast bust of the third president.
+“IN GOD WE TRUST” runs along the left side of the portrait.

-The word “LIBERTY” and the date “1980” run along the right side.
-A small five-pointed star separates these inscriptions.
-Designer Felix Schlag’s initials “FS” appear below Jefferson’s bust, added in 1966.
+“LIBERTY” and the date “1980” appear along the right side, separated by a small five-pointed star.
+Designer Felix Schlag’s initials “FS” appear below Jefferson’s bust — these were added in 1966, nearly three decades after the series began.
 The mintmark sits to the right of the date.

 The Reverse Of The 1980 Nickel

-The reverse displays a front-facing view of Monticello, Jefferson’s Virginia home.
-The building shows architectural details including its distinctive dome and columned portico.
+The reverse displays Monticello, Jefferson’s Virginia home near Charlottesville.
+The building’s distinctive dome and columned portico are depicted in architectural detail.

 Other Features Of The 1980 Nickel

-The copper-nickel composition gives the coin its characteristic silvery appearance.
-Unlike wartime nickels from 1942-1945, the 1980 version contains no silver content.
+The copper-nickel composition gives the coin its silvery look, but unlike the wartime nickels of 1942–1945, the 1980 version contains no silver whatsoever.
+Those wartime coins used a 35% silver alloy and were marked with a large mintmark above Monticello’s dome to signal the change.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)